Consumer Action Law

 What to Do If You Purchased a Vehicle With Hidden Frame Damage

-Suspension mounting point damage occurs when the areas where suspension components attach to the frame are bent or compromised.
+Suspension mounting point damage affects the areas where suspension components attach to the frame.
+Bent or weakened mounting points can cause handling problems, uneven tire wear, and unpredictable behavior at highway speeds.

-Frame rail damage involves harm to the longitudinal structural members that run along the length of the vehicle.
+Frame rail damage involves the longitudinal members that run the length of the vehicle.
+Once these are bent or weakened, the car’s overall structural integrity is compromised regardless of how it looks from the outside.

 Frame Damage Reporting Requirements

-Most states require frame damage to be reported on vehicle titles when the damage exceeds a certain threshold or affects the vehicle’s structural integrity.
+Many states require frame damage to be reported on vehicle titles when it exceeds certain thresholds or affects structural integrity, and the intent is straightforward: buyers deserve to know what they’re getting.

 Legal Options for Frame Damage Fraud Victims

-Damages recovery can include compensation for financial losses, such as the difference between what you paid and the vehicle’s actual value, repair costs, and additional expenses incurred due to the dealer’s fraud.
+Damages recovery can include compensation for the difference between what you paid and the vehicle’s actual value, repair costs, and additional expenses that resulted from the dealer’s fraud.

-Punitive damages may be available in cases where the dealership’s conduct was particularly egregious or part of a pattern of deceptive practices.
+Punitive damages may be available when the dealership’s conduct was particularly egregious or part of a pattern of deception.

-Attorney fees and costs are often recoverable in auto fraud cases, meaning the dealership may be required to pay your legal expenses in addition to other compensation.
+Attorney fees and costs are often recoverable, which means the dealership may end up paying your legal expenses in addition to any other compensation.

-Lemon law protections may apply if the frame damage affects the vehicle’s warranty coverage or leads to ongoing mechanical problems that cannot be adequately repaired.
+Lemon law may also come into play if the frame damage affects warranty coverage or causes ongoing mechanical problems that can’t be adequately repaired, though a refund through fraud claims is often a more direct path in frame damage cases.

 Gathering Evidence to Support Your Case